phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

   - `-XX:ActiveProcessorCount=<number>`
   - wirkt sich aus auf `Runtime.getRuntime().availableProcessors()` und damit ggf. auf Größen von best.
 Threadpools
 - **AutoCreateSharedArchive**
+  - JDK 19+
+  - *Create shared archive at exit if cds mapping failed*
 - **+/-DebugNonSafepoints**
 - **DumpLoadedClassList**
   - `-XX:DumpLoadedClassList=/path/to/classes.lst`
+  - *It produces an output file that lists the classes that were loaded during the execution of an application.
+Note that this option must be used together with -Xshare:off*
+  - *The output class list can then be passed to -XX:SharedClassListFile to generate a shared class data archive for the application’s classes, which can substantially improve subsequent startup times of the application*
 - **+/-ExitOnOutOfMemoryError**
   - *When you enable this option, the JVM exits on the first occurrence of an out-of-memory error.
 It can be used if you prefer restarting an instance of the JVM rather than handling out of memory errors.*
 - **GCTimeRatio**